whisthq/whist/container-images/README.md

 ## Development

 To contribute to enhancing the general container images Fractal uses, you should contribute to the base Dockerfiles under `/base/`, unless your fixes are application-specific, in which case you should contribute to the relevant Dockerfile for the application.
 We strive to make container images as lean as possible to optimize for concurrency and reduce the realm of possible security attacks possible.
 Contributions should be made via pull requests to the `dev` branch, which is then merged up to `master` once deployed to production.
-The `master` branch is going to automatically deploy to production via AWS ECR (this is a current TODO), and must not be pushed to unless thorough testing has been performed.
+The `master` branch gets automatically deploy to production via AWS ECR, and must not be pushed to unless thorough testing has been performed.

-For general development, refer to the `/base` subfolder README, and to your specific applications' subfolder README for application-specific development.
-See below for our continous integration process.

-## More detailed Usage
+### Getting Started

 When git cloning, ensure that all git submodules are pulled as follows: